Pat Tanaka: New Japan Pro-Wrestling (2001–2002)

 In 2001 and 2002, Tanaka toured Japan with New Japan Pro-Wrestling.

-Late career (2002–present)
+Late career (2002–2021)

 In May 2005, Tanaka lost to Atsushi Miyamoto on an episode of Dory Funk's !Bang!
 TV from Florida.
 In August 2006, he began a series of short stints and one-off matches on the North American independent circuit, most recently losing to Ace Perry in March 2014 for Evolution Pro Wrestling in Clarksville, Indiana.
 In 2011, Tanaka became a referee for Micro Championship Wrestling in Hudson, Florida.
+Tanaka most recently wrestled as of 2021.

 Personal life

 In mid-March 2006, Tanaka opened Fighting Spirit Dojo in Minster, Ohio with shoot-fighter Jody Poff.
 Poff taught a group of mixed-martial-artists while Tanaka taught judo to more than 50 students.
 Not long after, Tanaka and Poff moved their dojo to St. Marys, Ohio.
-Today Pat resides in Fargo, North Dakota and has opened Tanaka Productions which he trains students to become professional wrestlers.
+Tanaka now resides in Fargo, North Dakota and has opened Tanaka Productions where he trains students to become professional wrestlers.